Types of Graduate Financial Aid

 enters repayment.
 Loan repayment will begin at

-Federal Direct Graduate PLUS Loans: The Direct Graduate PLUS Loan is a low-interest loan available to assist students admitted and enrolled in a graduate or professional degree program.
+Federal Direct Graduate PLUS Loans: The Direct Graduate PLUS Loan is a low-interest loan available to students enrolled in a graduate or professional degree program.
 The student’s eligibility for a Direct Graduate PLUS loan is determined by a credit check conducted by the U.S. Department of Education.
-An eligible graduate student may borrow up to the cost of education minus other aid.
-Students are required to pay the interest while in school but have the option to defer the interest payments until the loan enters repayment.
-Loan repayment will begin at the end of the six-month grace period after the student ceases to be enrolled at least half-time.Graduate Assistantships: A limited number of graduate assistantships and fellowships are available to qualified students.
-Continuation of the award is based on the student’s satisfactory performance in both academic and assigned duties.
-Graduate students who wish to apply for assistantships should write to the chairperson of the department in which they plan to enroll.
-Graduate students must be enrolled in nine semester hours for fall and for spring or six semester hours for summer to be employed and classified as a graduate assistant.
+Students must be admitted to the University, degree-seeking and enrolled in at least six degree-applicable credit hours.
+An eligible graduate student may borrow up to their cost of attendance minus other sources of aid.
+Students who borrow under this program are required to pay the interest while in school but have the option to defer the interest payments until the loan enters repayment.
+Loan repayment will begin at the end of the six-month grace period after the student graduates or ceases to be enrolled at least half-time (defined as six credit hours).

-Out-of-State tuition may be waived for certain full- and part-time enrolled non-residents who have skills or abilities which will contribute to the academic environment of the University.
+Out-of-State Tuition Waivers: Out-of-State tuition may be waived for certain full and part-time enrolled non-Florida residents who have skills or abilities which will contribute to the academic environment of the University.
 UNF attracts a great majority of its students from Northeast Florida.
-In an effort to create a diversified student body, the University actively seeks a limited number of students who reside outside of Florida.
-Non-resident students should contact the individual college to apply.
+In an effort to create a diversified student body, the University actively seeks students who reside outside of Florida.
+Non-Florida resident students should contact the individual college to apply.
 Awards are made based on the availability of funds.